secureblue/secureblue.github.io/content/CONTRIBUTING.md

 permalink: /contributing
 ---

-# Welcome to secureblue

-Thanks for taking the time to look into helping out!
-All contributions are appreciated!
-Please refer to our [Code of Conduct](/code-of-conduct) while you're at it!

-Feel free to report issues as you find them!

 # Contributing

 All types of contributions are encouraged and valued.
 See the [Table of Contents](#table-of-contents) for different ways to help and details about how this project handles them.
 Please make sure to read the relevant section before making your contribution.
 It will make it a lot easier for us maintainers and smooth out the experience for all involved.
 The community looks forward to your contributions.